apteanuj/anuj.github.io/ph465s20/schedule.md

 author_profile: true
 ---

-This schedule isn't finished, I'm still working on it...
+This schedule isn't tentative.
+We will deviate from it as necessary as the course proceeds.

 | Date              |                 Topic                 | Schroeder Reading Due | Suggested Moore Reading Due    |
 |-------------------|---------------------------------------|-------------------|------------------------------------|